nielsvanhooy/starlite-starception/README.md

 This fork exists to implement starception for starlite: https://github.com/starlite-api/starlite.

 Starlite left starlette since version [1.39.0] for there own implementations.

-Therefor the orginal repo doens't work anymore anymore
+Therefore the orginal repo doens't work anymore

 Seeing starception was originally built for starlette backed frameworks.
 So a fork was needed to make this work with starlite

-Note2: i will keep the fork in sync with the main repo except for the starlette stuff.
+Note2 : I will keep the fork in sync with the main repo except for the starlette stuff.

 ##############